koofr/vault/vault-web-tests/README.md

 # Starts the interactive UI mode.
 npx playwright test --ui

-# Runs the tests only on Desktop Chrome.
+# Runs the tests only on Desktop Chromium.
 npx playwright test --project=chromium

 # Runs the tests in a specific file.